hubyhub/cheatsheets/docker.md

 ## Docker Compose (mongo-docker-compose.yaml)
 * automates running docker containers
 * takes your run commands from the terminal and converts its in a structured document and save it as .yaml file
-* version: version of docker-compose
-* services: this is where container list goes
-* **mongodb:** = container name
-* **image:** imageName.
-We need to know from which image the container will be built from, you can also add a tag, if you want to have a specific version
+* **image:**  We need to know from which image the container will be built from, you can also add a tag, if you want to have a specific version
 * **network-configuration** is not in docker-compose (--net mongo-network).
 Docker Compose takes care of creating a common Network!
 * **Indentation in yaml-Files is important!**
 * if 2 containers depend on each other you could define a "waiting logic"